 From high points on the broad expanses of slick rock, views include the La Sal Mountains and more and more slick rock.
 The lunch break is often taken on a breathtaking overlook of the Colorado River gorge above Highway 128.

-The Trail: The first optional obstacle is just off the paving of Sand Flats Road.
+The first optional obstacle is just off the paving of Sand Flats Road.
 The “Dump Bump” is the most difficult way to mount the sandstone fin that begins the trail.
-Your tires may slip a little even on the bypass.
-After passing through a low area that often stands with a foot or more of water and passing by a ridge that overlooks Lion’s back and the Moab Dump, the slick rock fun begins.
 Steep ascents, sharp turns and steep descents will be the order of the day.
-Keep the vehicle in front closely in sight or you can get into serious trouble fast.
 A steep hair-raising descent on a narrow ridge allows no room for error left or right.
 As you start the decent your side x side’s hood will drop a long way before you can even see the narrow ridge top in front.
-After that is the Tip-Over Challenge which has seen many a rigs rise to the challenge and tip over.
-The Rubble Trouble Hill leads the way back toward smoother roadway and civilization.
+POLICE ESCORT